 After completion of the first year, students are admitted to the Lyle School of Engineering through an interschool transfer.
 These transfers are approved by the appropriate department chair and the associate dean of the Lyle School of Engineering.
 For admission, a student must have completed 24 credit hours and must demonstrate the ability to achieve academic success in engineering or applied science by attaining a 2.000 or higher cumulative GPA.
-For admission into the civil engineering, computer engineering, computer science, electrical engineering, environmental engineering, management science or mechanical engineering program, a 2.500 or higher GPA, and for management science, a 3.000 or higher GPA is required in the following courses: ENGL 1301 and ENGL 1302 or equivalent, MATH 1337 and MATH 1338, and a minimum of two courses as follows for each Lyle major:
+For admission into the civil engineering, computer engineering, computer science, electrical engineering, environmental engineering or mechanical engineering program, a 2.500 or higher GPA - and for management science, a 3.000 or higher GPA - is required in the following courses: DISC 1312/2305, 1313/2306 or equivalent, MATH 1337, 1338 and the courses as follows for each Lyle major:

-Civil engineering CEE 1302, CEE/ME 2310, CSE 1341

-Computer engineering CSE 1341, 1342 Computer science CSE 1341, 1342

-Electrical engineering EE 1322, 1382, CSE 1341

-Environmental engineering CEE 1302, CEE/ME 2310, CSE 1341

-Management science CSE 1341, 1342 and a grade of C or better in all subset courses

-Mechanical engineering ME 1202 and 1102, ME 1305 or CSE 1341,

-ME/CEE 2310
+Civil engineering CEE 1302, CEE/ME 2310 Computer engineering CSE 1341, 1342, KNW 2300, $C\!\text{-}$ or better in all subset courses Computer science CSE 1341, 1342, KNW 2300, $C\!\text{-}$ or better in all subset courses Electrical engineering EE 1322, 1382, CSE 1341 (minimum of two) Environmental engineering CEE 1302, CEE/ME 2310 Management science CSE 1341, 1342 and C or better in all subset courses (Once a student enters SMU, all remaining subset courses must be completed through enrollment at SMU.)
+Mechanical engineering ME 1202/1102, ME 1305 or CSE 1341, ME/CEE 2310 (minimum of two)

-With the exception of courses repeated using the First-Year Repeat Policy, all attempts of subset courses will be used in computing the subset GPA.
+With the exception of courses repeated using the First-Year Repeat Policy, all attempts of subset courses are used in computing the civil engineering, computer science, computer engineering, electrical engineering, environmental engineering and mechanical engineering subset GPA.
+For the management science subset GPA, only the first graded attempt is included in the subset GPA except for courses repeated using the First Year Repeat Policy.
 The subset GPA for students who have Advanced Placement or International Baccalaureate credit is based upon the remaining graded subset courses.
 Current University grading policy, as summarized under Academic Forgiveness in the Grade Policies section of this catalog, permits forgiveness of academic work taken 10 or more years prior to the term of admission.
 Academic work forgiven under this policy will not be included in the subset GPA.